Professor Kofi Kufuor

 Areas Of Interest

-New Institutional Economics, Regionalism in Africa, Law of the World Trade Organization, Human Rights in Africa, Law and Development, Law and Urbanization.
+New Institutional Economics, Regionalism in Africa, Law of the World Trade Organisation, Human Rights in Africa, Law and Development, Law and Urbanisation.

 OVERVIEW